bihealth/digestiflow-server/docs_manual/first_steps_flowcell_import.rst

     # digestiflow-cli ingest $path/*

-The Digestiflow Web Git repository contains a helper script for creating fake flow cell data.
+The Digestiflow Server Git repository contains a helper script for creating fake flow cell data.
 You can call it as follows to create a directory with very few reads simulating HiSeq 2000 properties.
 Alternatively, you can extract the archive ``130820_CSSIM_0123_B_TESTEST_Test_Label.tar.gz`` with pregenerated data.